 An independent study is a collaboration between a student and a faculty member on a special project that provides the student with a learning experience.
 An independent study may also fill an academic need of importance to the student that cannot be filled by regular course offerings.
 Independent studies are opportunities to earn credit for learning outside the normal lecture and laboratory class structure.

 In the EVEN BS curriculum, independent studies may be counted as technical electives (up to a maximum of six credit hours) or free elective.
 Independent studies may be conducted in any increment of credit hours up to a maximum of 3 credit hours per semester, with one credit hour representing 25 hours of actual work on the task or project.
-The Environmental Engineering Program encourages students to consider independent study to engage in a long-term research project with a faculty member.
+We encourage students considering an independent study to engage in a long-term research project with a faculty member.

 The following rules apply to independent studies:

 To propose an independent study, you must first determine with a collaborating faculty member the topic, goals, number of credit hours, work plan, and required product for the independent study.
 This information must be recorded on an Independent Study Agreement Form and submitted before the drop/add deadline of the semester in which the independent study will be conducted.

 The independent study proposal will be reviewed by the EVEN Director and approved, returned for amendment, or disapproved owing to some deficiency in the proposal.
 The form must then be submitted to the Program Coordinator.